This is an old blog post that was written four years ago where I wrote about my experiences and observations about sexual violence.

 It’s difficult to write about sexual violence because its a taboo topic.
-In my Filipino family, if someone was sexually assaulted, it’s the victim’s fault, not the perpetrator.
-Also, you keep it within the immediate family and don’t tell anyone about being abused, not even a therapist.
-Any type of sexual violence brings shame to the Filipino family.
+In my Filipino family, sexual assault is the victim’s fault, not the perpetrator.
+Also, you keep it within the immediate family and don’t tell anyone about the abuse, not even a therapist.
+Any sexual violence brings shame to the Filipino family.

-I clench my fists with anger when I hear stories of people being raped.
-For example, Rehtaeh Parsons,a seventeen year old who killed herself after being gang raped and cyber-bullied.
+I clench my fists with anger when I hear stories of rape.
+One example is Rehtaeh Parsons, a seventeen-year-old who killed herself after being gang-raped and cyber-bullied.
 I’m furious because I don’t understand the slut-shaming and the name calling.
-According to Megyn Kelly, a commentator for Fox News, says that females should learn self defense to avoid being raped.
+According to Megyn Kelly, a commentator for Fox News, says that females should learn self-defense to avoid rape.
 But what if its a family member or someone you trust?
 What if you weren’t drunk?
-What if you were really young and didn’t know any better?
-Another case is the Stubenville Rape.
-I found it insane how far the Stubenville school district went to save face and deny sexual abuse charges.
+What if you were young and didn’t know any better?
+Another case is the Steubenville Rape.
+I found it insane how far the Steubenville School District went to save face and deny sexual abuse charges.

-I have a theory that sexual violence is perpetrated with the way we treat sexuality in the United States.
+I feel that sexual violence perpetrates because of the way we treat sexuality in the United States.
 We have double standards for males and females.
-Females must stay pure until their married, and males must showcase their virility through their sexual conquests.
-But if a male is raped, he must frame his rape as a conquest rather than get help for being exploited.
-It’s an unfortunate system that I hope will change overtime.
+Females must stay pure until their married, and men must showcase their virility through their sexual conquests.
+But if a boy experiences rape, he must frame his abuse as a conquest rather than get help for being exploited.
+It’s an unfortunate system that I hope will change over time.

 Photo By: Jason Barnes [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons